 for your project.

 Sing Panels can feature a 1.25 inch solid wood edging.
 Other sizes are available as custom options as well.
 Edge-banding is available at an extra charge.
-Sing Panels can also be purchased without an edge.
+Sing Core panels can also be purchased without an edge.

 How is pricing calculated?

 Our price is based on the quantity, length, width, thickness, and type of skin (choice of plywood, MDF, solid wood, aluminum, fiber glass, stainless steel, hardy planks, etc.).
-All Sing panels are sold by price per square foot, so if you need strength, light weight and true flatness, patented Sing Panels are an excellent option.
+All Sing Core panels are sold by price per square foot, so if you need strength, light weight and true flatness, patented Sing Core panels are an excellent option.

-We make cut to size panels, posts and beams to build the smallest shelf to the largest door or you can even build an entire house (Click here to see an entire Sing Home build with Sing Honeycomb from foundation to roof within 3 days for the California home show in San Jose).
+We make cut to size panels, posts and beams to build anything from the smallest shelf to the largest door; or you can even build an entire house (Click here to see an entire Sing Core home build with Sing Core honeycomb from foundation to roof within 3 days for the California home show in San Jose).
 All products can be ordered through our pricing page.
 This includes panels for girdles, joists, floors, walls, roof trusses, roofs, doors, window frames, kitchen cabinets, and countertops.

 What is the weight of your panels?